 Click here for children's centre staff.

-This course is designed to provide neonatal staff with the background knowledge and practical skills they need in order to support mothers to initiate and maintain lactation within the neonatal setting.
-There will be a strong focus on the importance of family-centred care with reference to the NHS Toolkit for High Quality Neonatal Services and the BLISS Baby Charter Standards.
+This course aims to provide neonatal staff with the knowledge and practical skills to fully implement the neonatal standards in their workplace.
+There will be a strong focus on the importance of relationship building, involving parents as true partners in care and supporting breastmilk use and the transition to breastfeeding.
 It is available as an open course.

 Train the Trainer aims to provide participants with information and ideas on how to deliver effective in-house training to their staff group.
 Participants will gain an understanding of how people learn and what factors need to be taken into account when implementing a programme of training.
 They will explore basic teaching strategies and consider how these can be applied to the teaching of key topics relevant to Baby Friendly practice.
 All participants will be required to deliver a short presentation which will be peer evaluated as part of the course.
 It is available as an open or in-trust course.